amotali/konvektion/Workflow Process.md

 Some tasks might encounter obstacles or their priority may diminish over time.
 Such tasks are placed here, written on ice, neither forgotten nor fully remembered.

 > **Pro-tip**: Don't view tasks on ice as failures.
-They could offer valuable lessons or be useful in the future under different circumstances.
-They could mean time gained by note doing useless work, at least for now.
+They may offer valuable lessons or be useful in the future under different circumstances.
+They may also mean time gained by note doing useless work.

 ## Quick Notes